 This list includes portables as well as table top sets.
 Yes, my fingers have passed over many sets over the years.
 As you can tell by scanning down the list, I'm not a "Valve" (Tube) lover , and have not owned any.
 Also see the bottom of this page for my first VHF-UHF radio experiences.
 Dave N9EWO

 N9EWO's first SW listening experience was with a J.C.
 Penney (Penncrest) "model number 1996" from around 1972 or so.
 This is a Solid State 12-Transistor 4 Band portable which was manufactured in Japan by Matsushita Electric (Panasonic) from the late 60's.
 Single conversion superheterodyne design that featured a fine tune control (second knob in from the right), and a small tuning meter.
 Frequency coverage was (approx.) - FM: 87 - 108 MHz , MW (AM): 520 - 1605 kHz , SW1: 1.6 - 4.5 MHz , SW2: 5.9 - 18 MHz.
 Lacked coverage of the "Tropical Band".
 Single tone control and sounded pretty good with a large 5 inch internal speaker.
 Operation was with 4 D size batteries.
-Never owned one of these myself , I borrowed a sample for time.
+Never owned one of these myself , I borrowed a sample for a time.
 But many great memories were experienced with this receiver (as anyone's first SW receiver will).
-Our first "owned" short wave receiver was the Drake SSR1 in mid 1977 (manufactured by Seiwa Corporation in Japan).
+Our first "owned" short wave receiver was the Drake SSR-1 in mid 1977 (manufactured by Seiwa Corporation in Japan, see below).
 (N9EWO Picture Edits)

 * DRAKE SSR-1 (with

 My first "Real" SW Receiver in 1977.
 Barlow Wadley design, analog display.
 This was a bit before the hit of "Digital Readout" sets (at least at a good price).
 I added a e-tek "Gilfer" GAR-7 frequency counter to it (which blew out LED displays and display driver IC's like popcorn).
 This gave me a LED display for kHz's.
 The SSR-1 was not actually not made by Drake.
 Manufactured by Seiwa Corporation (pre-AOR ?) in Japan with Drake's name on the front.
 Actual Drake logo was never used.
 Did not have a SO-239 antenna connector, just 2 "posts" for connections.
 A well made set but was loaded with birdie issues.
 Uses a dial string for the MHz tuning / dial indicator.
 It has at least two variants, using 2 different harmonic generator IC circuits.
 Some also used MOSFET's while others did not.
-Another variable was with it's straight wired AC line cord.
-Some used a 2 wire type while others had a 3 wire grounded cord.
+Another variable was with it's straight wired AC line cord : Some were factory supplied with a 2 wire type while others had a 3 wire grounded cord.